 Dry weight - The weight of the car free of occupants, cargo, fuel, oil and water, i.e. the total weight of the car’s assembled components.

-DVLA - The Driver Vehicle Licencing Agency.
+DVLA - The Driver Vehicle Licensing Agency.
 The UK government department responsible for recording the names of drivers and their vehicle registration details throughout the whole of the UK.

 Electronic stability control - An electronic program that individually applies the brake to a particular wheel if it detects a loss of steering.
 This helps to avoid understeer and oversteer, as well as improve safety.
 Sometimes known as dynamic stability control.